Here is everything you need to know to be well-prepared for the Valbona Theth hike in Albanian Alps.

 Valbona-Theth trail is marked with a red painted circle with a white dot in the middle, or red-white-red painted flags throughout the whole trail.
 Those markings appear very often on the trees and rocks (say every 50-100 meters or so).

 Moreover, you can pre-download the trail on the Wikiloc app which also works offline.
 I have recorded this trail on my Wikiloc account here.

 Internet connection was weak around Valbona and Theth villages and mostly unavailable during the hike (we got some signal at the peak though).

 DO I NEED A GUIDE FOR VALBONA THETH HIKE?

-If you are comfortable navigating mountain trails and have done some longer hikes before, you won’t need a guide, especially knowing that this trail is well marked.
+If you are comfortable navigating mountain trails and have done some longer hikes before, you won’t need a guide, especially knowing that this trail is well-marked.
 I would only advise a guide for those people who have never done any long-distance hikes in the wild mountains before.
-Even then, this trail is very popular and you will definitely see other people trekking, which also will give you more confidence doing it without the guide.
+Even then, this trail is very popular and you will definitely see other people trekking, which also will give you more confidence doing it without a guide.

 IS IT SAFE TO HIKE VALBONA PASS SOLO?